urbit/docs/tutorials/arvo/arvo.md

 > Urbit is a “browser for the server side”; it replaces multiple developer-hosted web services on multiple foreign servers, with multiple self-hosted applications on one personal server.

 Every architectural decision for Arvo (and indeed, the entire Urbit stack) was made with this singular goal in mind.
 Throughout this document, we connect the various concepts underlying Arvo with this overarching goal.

----the following 2 paragraphs was copied from the old doc, probably ought to be put somewhere else.

 At a high level Arvo takes a mess of Unix I/O events and turns them into something clean and structured for the programmer.